gtht/testingdeploy7/README.md

 # [The CLAssistant app | A BT3103 Project](https://potassiumflouride.github.io/testingdeploy7)
 ![version][version-badge] [![license][license-badge]][LICENSE]

-The CLAssistant app is an education analytics app created for the purpose of BT3103 module.
-This app serves as a solution to help teachers become even better teachers than they already are.
-Through the use of visualisation and text analytics, the CLAssistant app analyzes data that is churned out by the existing Achievements app.
-With this app, teachers will be able to better-understand their students in greater depth.
+The CLAssistant app is an education analytics web-application created for the purpose of BT3103 module.
+This app serve as a solution to help teachers become even better teachers than they already are.
+Through the use of data visualisation & analytics, the CLAssistant app aids teachers in gaining better understanding of their class by analyzing the student data collected within the [Achievements App](http://nus.edu.sg/alset/apps/achievements/#/home).

+With this app, teachers will be able to:
+#### classroom:
+1. have an overview of the class assignments,
+2. Check the doability of the class assignments, so as to increase/decrease the difficulty accordingly
+3. Understand his/her students' study-patterns, so as to be able to better plan & set deadlines
+4. Take note of the possibly-struggling students
+5. Have a summary of the short-answer/open-ended answers submitted by students
+6.

-The CLAssistant app is designed to be very user-friendly, with easy navigations and instructions on how to interpret the each visualisation.
-The minimalistic design allows for the visualisation to be the main focus of the app.
+Much thought & effort has been put into designing the app's 2 dashboards.
+The dashboards are designed to be user-friendly, with easy navigations and instructions on how to interpret the each visualisation.
+The minimalistic design layout allows for the visualisations to stand out and be the main focus of the app.
+To ensure optimal insights-gaining, we ensured that the visualisation presented is not overloaded with too much information.

 This app uses the material-UI-react template, [Material Dashboard React - Free Material-UI Design Admin](https://creativetimofficial.github.io/material-dashboard-react/), by [Creative Tim](https://github.com/creativetimofficial/) as a base to this project.
+From there

 ## Links: